 Lauded for her “strong presence both dramatically and musically” (The Arts Desk) and the “intriguing depth” (MusicOMH) of her portrayals, Beth Taylor is at the onset of a major international career.

-Recent engagements have led the young Scottish mezzo-soprano to Aix-en-Provence, where she made her festival debut in a new production of Rihm's Jakob Lenz, to the New Generation Festival in Florence, where she appeared as Marcellina in Le nozze di Figaro, to the Opéra de Lyon to perform Melanto, Anfinomo and Fortuna in Il ritorno d'Ulisse in patria, Arnalta in L’incoronazione di Poppea at the Longborough Festival, Rosmira in Partenope at the Iford Arts Festival, La Reine/Le Coucou/Le Chat in Respighi's La belle au bois dormant at the Opéra de Lyon, Fox/Dog/Hen in The Cunning Little Vixen at the Grimeborn Opera Festival and Olga in Eugene Onegin for Fife Opera.
+Recent engagements have led the young Scottish mezzo-soprano to the Deutsche Oper Berlin for her house and role debut as La Cieca in La Gioconda and as Schwertleite in a new production of Die Walküre, to the Nancy Opera House in her role debut as Bradamante in a new production of Alcina led by Leonardo Garcia Alarcon, to the Concertgebouw Amsterdam in Mozart's Krönungsmesse KV317, to Aix-en-Provence, where she made her festival debut in a new production of Rihm's Jakob Lenz, to the New Generation Festival in Florence, where she appeared as Marcellina in Le nozze di Figaro, to the Opéra de Lyon as Melanto, Anfinomo and Fortuna in Il ritorno d'Ulisse in patria, to the Longborough Festival as Arnalta in L’incoronazione di Poppea, to the Iford Arts Festival as Rosmira in Partenope, to the Opéra de Lyon as La Reine/Le Coucou/Le Chat in Respighi's La belle au bois dormant, to the Grimeborn Opera Festival as Fox/Dog/Hen in The Cunning Little Vixen and to the Fife Opera as Olga in Eugene Onegin.

 Other operatic roles of her repertoire include Constanza (L’isola disabitata, Haydn), Ottone (Agrippina, Handel) Irene (Theodora, Handel), Cornelia (Giulio Cesare, Handel), Old Woman (The Day After, Dove) and Ramiro (La finta giardinera, Mozart).